HIGH TIBIAL OSTEOTOMY (HTO)

-A Tibial Osteotomy is an operation in which your tibia (shin bone) is surgically broken (this means that it is broken under the control of a surgeon), once broken the tibia can then be realigned into a better position.
-The purpose of this is to alter the way that forces cross the knee and takes pressures off of certain areas of the joint surface.
+A Tibial Osteotomy is an operation in which your tibia (shinbone) is surgically broken (this means that it is broken under the control of a surgeon), and realigned into a better position.
+The purpose of this is to alter the way that forces cross the knee and takes pressures off certain areas of the joint surface.

-An osteotomy is usually only considered as a treatment option if things such as Physiotherapy and Anti-Inflammatory medication hasn’t helped with the patients symptoms.
+An osteotomy is usually only considered as a treatment option if things such as Physiotherapy and Anti-Inflammatory medication has not helped with the patients symptoms.

-A high tibial osteotomy (HTO) is usually performed when there is localised medial compartment osteoarthritis of the knee and mal-alignment (the medial or lateral side of the knee is loaded excessively).
-Sometimes it can be a difficult choice whether to perform a HTO or a medial unicompartmental knee replacement (UKR).
+A high tibial osteotomy (HTO) is usually performed when there is localised medial compartment osteoarthritis of the knee and mal-alignment (this is where the medial or lateral side of the knee is loaded excessively).
+Sometimes it can be a difficult choice whether to perform a HTO or a medial Unicompartmental knee replacement (UKR).
 HTO is a better option for younger patients (under 50 years of age) and those who are very active (particularly if you have a heavy manual profession).

 The decision for HTO is made following a detailed discussion with your surgeon.

 An osteotomy is carried out under General Anaesthetic.
-An incision (approximately 15cm) is made over the upper part of the tibia.
+An incision of approximately 15cm is made over the upper part of the tibia.
 Using X-ray images as guidance, the bone is then cut ALMOST all the way across.
 This cut allows the surgeon to re-align the tibia.
-The bone is then held in it’s new place with a plate and screws
+The bone is then held in its new place with a plate and screws

-Pre- and post-op images showing medial osteoarthritis (left) and the correction held with plates and screws (right).
+Pre and post-op images showing medial osteoarthritis (on the left hand picture) and the correction Held with plates and screws (on the right hand side).

 Measurements are taken to decide how much to re-align the leg, the bones are then held with plates and screws